Aimal10/Aimal10/README.md

 - 👀 I am interested in leveraging advanced analytics and machine learning capabilities to generate actionable business insights.
 - 📫 How to reach me: Aimaljan57@gmail.ca
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I love playing football in my spare time and connecting with new people.
+- ⚡ Project Portfolio :

 <!---
 Aimal10/Aimal10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.